-Cycle 18 of Stipend Program – 2016-17 - Click on the link for information on Cycle 18 of the Stipend Program, including the timeline and to download the instructions outlining the process for participating in the program.
-Funding for Cycle 18 of the Stipend Program is dependent on the availability of funds from the California Department of Education/Early Education and Support Division (CDE/EESD).
+- Cycle 19 of Stipend Program – 2017-18 - Click on the link for information on the current cycle of the Stipend Program, including the timeline and to download the instructions outlining the process for participating in the program.
+Funding for each cycle of the Stipend Program is dependent on the availability of funds from the California Department of Education/Early Education and Support Division (CDE/EESD).

-California Transitional Kindergarten Stipend Incentive Program (CTKSIP) –The Office of Child Care is pleased to announce the availability of professional stipends for Transitional Kindergarten (TK) teachers and California State Preschool Program (CSPP) teachers with bachelor degrees.
+- California Transitional Kindergarten Stipend Incentive Program (CTKSIP) –The Office for the Advancement of Early Care and Education is pleased to announce the availability of professional stipends for Transitional Kindergarten (TK) teachers and California State Preschool Program (CSPP) teachers with bachelor degrees.
 Note that the CTKSIP program has been extended to March 31, 2019.
-Click on the link to download the instructions and application.
-For additional questions, contact the Office of Child Care by telephone at (213) 974-4103 or by e-mail at email@example.com; ask to be directed to the coordinator of the program.
+To download an application, click on CTKSIP Application for TK Teachers or CTKSIP Application for CSPP Teachers.
+For additional questions, contact the Office for the Advancement of Early Care and Education by telephone at (213) 974-4103 or by e-mail at email@example.com; ask to be directed to the coordinator of the program.

 The LA Children’s Data Network announces the release of this report that maps the loss of early childhood investments and infrastructure in Los Angeles County from 2008-11.